Paul Revere: Legacy

 After Revere's death, the family business was taken over by his oldest surviving son, Joseph Warren Revere.
 The copper works founded in 1801 continues today as the Revere Copper Company, with manufacturing divisions in Rome, New York, and New Bedford, Massachusetts.

 Revere's original silverware, engravings, and other works are highly regarded today, and can be found on display in museums including the Museum of Fine Arts, Boston and the Metropolitan Museum of Art.
 The Revere Bell, presented in 1843 to the Church of St. Andrew in Singapore by his daughter, Mrs. Maria Revere Balestier, wife of American consul Joseph Balestier, is now displayed in the National Museum of Singapore.
 This is the only bell cast by the Revere foundry that is outside the United States.
 For a time, it was displayed behind velvet ropes in the foyer of the United States Embassy in Singapore.

 The communities of Revere, Massachusetts, and Revere, Minnesota, bear his name, as do Revere Beach in Revere, Massachusetts; Revere Avenue in The Bronx, New York City; Paul Revere Road in Arlington, Massachusetts; and Paul Revere Apartments in Seattle.

 A 25-cent 1958 U.S. postage stamp in the Liberty Series honors Paul Revere, featuring the portrait by Gilbert Stuart.
 He also appears on the $5,000 Series EE U.S. Savings Bond.

 Ryan Reynolds released a Mint Mobile commercial that features Avery Revere, a direct descent of Paul Revere.

 Paul Revere Mall is a corridor located in Boston's North End behind Old North Church.
 It features the Equestrian statue of Paul Revere by Cyrus Edwin Dallin.
+The Revere Hotel Boston Common also displays in its lobby a sculpture by Oregon-based artist Brian Mock depicting Revere on horseback, created from recycled materials.